marcorinck/ngStart/README.md

 	grunt install

+Release a new version of your project:

+	grunt release

 List all packages and their licenses this project depends on, in case your boss wants to know that.

  	grunt license